 What is the difference between a C3PAO and a CCA?

-A C3PAO (Certified Third-Party Assessor Organization) is the company authorized to conduct CMMC assessments.
-A CCA (Certified CMMC Assessor) is the individual within that company who holds the credential to actually perform the assessment.
+A C3PAO (CMMC Third-Party Assessment Organization) is the company authorized to conduct CMMC assessments.
+A CCA (Certified CMMC Assessor) is the individual within that company who holds the credential to perform the assessment.
 You contract with the C3PAO.
 The C3PAO assigns CCAs to your engagement.
 Both the organization and the individuals must hold current Cyber AB credentials.

 Can I do a CMMC Level 2 self-assessment instead of hiring a C3PAO?